 Program Areas| Mission Statement | Service Pledge | Vision Statement

-The department of university recreation is the major campus-wide service unit of the College of Education and Health Professions.
-The program serves the university community by providing a diverse selection of recreational opportunities and facilities, which are designed to enhance the quality of life of each participant.
-The department of university recreation performs a vital role in the recruitment and retention of students, faculty, and staff.
+The department of University Recreation (UREC) is a major-campus wide service unit of the College of Education and Health Professions.
+UREC serves the university community by providing a diverse selection of recreational opportunities and facilities, which are designed to enhance the quality of life for each participant.

-In order to meet the diverse recreational needs of the university community, the program is organized into eight program areas: Intramural Sports, Club Sports, Fitness/Wellness, Special Events, Instructional, Facility Management, Outdoor Recreation, and Accessible Recreation.
+In order to meet the diverse recreational needs of the university community, the program is organized into various program areas: Intramural Sports, Club Sports, Fitness/Wellness, Non-Credit Instruction, Informal Recreation, the Outdoor Connection Center and Inclusive Recreation.

 Brief program descriptions are as follows: